pironic/django-cannen/README.md

 likely want to disable the garbage collector as well, as listed directly above.

+#### CANNEN_SHUFFLE_ENABLE & CANNEN_SHUFFLE_USER_ID

+By default if no music is playing it will sit idle, but when `CANNEN_SHUFFLE_ENABLE` is set to True, it will pick a random song from the enabled library and play a song by the person who submitted it originally.
+Alternatively you can set the user to a specific user by id from the User table by setting the `CANNEN_SHUFFLE_USER_ID` to the id of the user that should be marked as queuing the Randomly selected songs.

 #### CANNEN_UPLOAD_DIR

 If you want to store your uploaded songs somewhere other than